See Beyoncé’s best looks from her haute couture-rich Renaissance tour | KRDO

 This message — and the creation of community, with attendees sporting their own “Renaissance couture” to fit the tour’s theme — translated sartorially, too.

-When developing the tour wardrobe, “Beyoncé and her team talked about a sci-fi disco, like a gigantic party in another galaxy or space,” said fashion designer Iris van Herpen, who created one look for the tour in collaboration with Beyoncé.
+When developing the tour wardrobe, “Beyoncé and her team talked about a sci-fi disco, like a gigantic party in another galaxy or space,” said fashion designer Iris van Herpen, who created one look for the tour.
 “I love designing with the concepts of sci-fi as it gives creative freedom to travel time and space.
 For me, during her Renaissance tour she is Queen B Beyond, a timeless queen that moves in a dazzling constellation.”

 “This ethereal and futurist femininity complements and extends her other looks in the tour that beautifully highlight other aspects of feminine empowerment,” van Herpen added.